PythWare/Aldnoah-Engine/README.md

 - Full KVS metadata updating is currently only supported for Warriors Orochi 3.
 - Extremely deep unpacking can produce hundreds of thousands of files.
 - Later versions of AE will add more editors and format specific tools.

-# AE 2.016 Release Notes

-AE 2.016 was a major overhaul for unpacking code, subcontainer handling, and mod tools.

-Major 2.016 changes included:

-- Deeper subcontainer unpacking.
-- More extracted files due to nested subcontainer support.
-- Repack flow for subcontainers using folders and source/base files.

 # Extra Notes